-The Principal Adverse Indicators were monitored on a quarterly basis.
-Outlier adverse impacts are identified for degree of severity.
-After discussion with the investment team an action plan is established including a timeline for execution.
-Company dialogue is usually the preferred course of action to influence the company's mitigation of adverse impacts, in which case the company engagement is included in the quarterly engagement plan according to the Carmignac Shareholder Engagement policy.
+The Principal Adverse Impacts indicators are monitored on a quarterly basis.
+Adverse impacts are identified for degree of severity.
+After discussion with the investment team concerned an action plan is established including a timeline for execution.

+Company dialogue is usually the preferred course of action to influence the company's mitigation of adverse impacts, in which case the company engagement is included in the quarterly Carmignac Engagement plan according to the Carmignac Shareholder Engagement policy.
 Disinvestment may be considered with a predetermined exit strategy within the confines of this aforementioned policy.

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details:

-Carmignac applied a controversy screening process on OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights for all its investments across all Subfunds.
+Carmignac applies a controversy screening process on OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights for all its investments across all Sub-funds.

-Carmignac acted in accordance with the United Nations Global Compact (UNGC) principles, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development (OECD) guidelines for multinational enterprises to assess companies' norms, including but not limited to human rights abuses, labour laws and standard climate related practices.
+Carmignac acts in accordance with the United Nations Global Compact (UNGC) principles, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development (OECD) guidelines for multinational enterprises to assess companies' norms, including but not limited to human rights abuses, labour laws and standard climate related practices.

-This Sub-Fund applied a controversy screening process for all of its investments.
+This Sub-Fund applies a controversy screening process for all of its investments.
 Companies that have committed significant controversies against the environment, human rights and international labour laws to name the key infractions are excluded.
 This screening process bases the indentification of controversies on the OECD Business Guidelines and UN Global compact principles and is commonly called norms-based screening, integrating a restrictive screening monitored and measured through Carmignac's proprietary ESG system START.
 A company controversy scoring and research is applied using data extracted from ISS ESG as the research data base.